LOCATION & PARKING

 - 8:00 am Rite I (spoken) Holy Eucharist

-- 10:00 am Rite II Holy Eucharist, accompanied by the adult and junior choir
+- 10:00 am Rite II Holy Eucharist, accompanied by the adult or junior choir

 - 5:30 p.m.
 Rite I Holy Eucharist, with healing service the last Thursday of the month

 Children's Sunday School and Worship

 HOW WE WORSHIP

 Worship Style: If you are familiar with liturgical practices such as Roman Catholic or Lutheran services, you will find Episcopal services remarkably similar.
 The central rite is the Service of Holy Eucharist (a Greek word that means "thanksgiving"; also known as "Communion," or "The Lord's Supper").
 This is analogous to the Roman Catholic Mass (and referred to as "Mass" by some Episcopalians).

 Who is Welcome: Everyone is welcome and invited to participate in worship.
 All baptized Christians, regardless of denomination, are invited to receive the Eucharist.
 You may also request a blessing at the altar during communion if you are not baptized, and may indicate this by crossing your arms over your chest at the altar rail.

 What to Wear: Be yourself!
 Wear whatever helps you to worship comfortably, without causing distraction to yourself or others.
 Some wear jeans and T-shirts, and others wear dresses, or suits and ties, and no one thinks much about it.
 We're just happy to be together, and to have you join us!